ArijitKar2001/ArijitKar2001/README.md

 ## 🎯 **Fun Fact About Me**

-_When I'm not coding, you'll find me solving DSA problems, exploring new tech trends, or brainstorming innovative project ideas! or Playing video games..😉_
+_When I'm not coding, you'll find me solving DSA problems, exploring new tech trends, or brainstorming innovative project ideas! or playing video games..😉_